 In 1837, Elizabeth Peabody, at 33, had moved back to Salem with her family.
-She befriended a handsome young neighbor named Nathaniel Hawthorne, who spent most of the last 12 years writing in the upstairs bedroom of his family’s house.
+She befriended a handsome young neighbor named Nathaniel Hawthorne.
+He had spent most of the last 12 years writing in the upstairs bedroom of his family’s house.

 Elizabeth loved his Twice-Told Tales, and promoted his work to Mann.
-She also wrote a glowing magazine review and even sent the book to the poet William Wordsworth, with whom she corresponded.
+She also wrote a glowing magazine review and even sent the book to her correspondent, English poet William Wordsworth.
 Hawthorne’s work got some positive reviews, and he emerged from his seclusion.